 Prepared on the occasion of the 12th session of the Open Working Group (16-20 June 2014)

 - Findings from the UNDG e-discussion with civil society on partnerships and voluntary commitments (June 2014)

-Prepared by UN-NGLS on behalf of the co-leads of the UNDG Dialogue on Partenrships with Civil Society for the Session on Means of Implementation at the second meeting of the High-level Political Forum (30 June-11 July 2014)
+Prepared by the co-leads of the UNDG Dialogue on Partnerships with Civil Society for the Session on Means of Implementation at the second meeting of the High-level Political Forum (30 June-11 July 2014)

 - Volunteering Task Force Joint Statement (December 2013)